 On a well with a POC, the pumper’s visit changes.
 Instead of checking every well every day for pump-off conditions, the pumper can focus on:

 Capturing that pumper visit data in a consistent place is where operational automation picks up.
-TinyPumper is designed for this exact workflow: the pumper logs the visit on a phone, the operator sees the data the same day, and POC data (where available) can be tied to the well record rather than living in isolation on the controller.
+GreaseBook is the pumper app most producers pair with POCs: the pumper logs the visit on a phone, the producer sees the data the same day, and POC alarm context gets tied to the well record rather than living in isolation on the controller.
+For the remote-monitoring side (tank levels, pressures, runtime between pumper visits) TinyPumper covers the conventional-well gap SCADA was too expensive to fill.

 Wrong Fit for This Page

 If you are researching pump jack kinematics, reservoir inflow theory, or designing a POC from scratch, this page is too practical for your purposes.
-This page is written for the operator, pumper, or contract pumper who wants to understand what a POC does in their field, when it pays back, and how it fits into the broader data chain.
+This page is written for the producer who wants to understand what a POC does in the field, when it pays back, and how it fits into the broader data chain, regardless of whether company pumpers or a contract pumping outfit work the route.

 FAQ